I have gotten SO many requests to share my secrets for glowing skin and shiny hair that I just had to do a blog post!

-Drying: I do a blowout after I wash (usually with some help from my girl Daniele, since it’s so dang long, and because she’s so awesome).
-She uses a special blow dryer, made by Dyson.
-It’s so cool – very pretty and light weight, and sounds different than a typical blowdryer – but pricey and more for professional use.
+Drying: I blow it out after a wash (again, I just wash my hair once a week) with a really amazing blowdryer made by Dyson.
+It’s so cool – very pretty and light weight, and sounds different than a typical blowdryer – but pricey and often more of a professional use dryer.

-I have an excellent is a T3 blowdryer (you can get it at Costco, Sephora or on Amazon and there’s a mini one that’s powerful enough for everyday use).
+I also have used a T3 blowdryer (you can get it at Costco, Sephora or on Amazon and there’s a mini one that’s powerful enough for everyday use).

 Before the blowout I do add a couple things to my hair, including Oribe Gold Lust blowout cream, a little Kevin Murphy Mousse and their incredible-smelling Root Lift.
 Again, I do this once a week, so this stuff lasts me for months.